Sirais/exmap-release/README.md

 2. Double-click on *exmap.exe*.
 You do not need to run it as an administrator.
 3. The maphack will be automatically activated.

-**If you are using the popular technique of running Path of Exile as a limited user account, you will need to run exmap with that same user account or as administrator.**
+**If you are using the popular technique of running Path of Exile as a limited user account, or you have problems running exmap with the default settings, you can try this alternate loading method starting in version 2.2:**

+You'll need to create a shortcut to the *exmap.exe* file.

+1. Right-click on *exmap.exe* and click *Create shortcut*.
+2. Right-click on the newly created shortcut and click *Properties*.
+3. In the text box that says *Target*, add ` -alt` after `exmap.exe`.
+Example: `C:\some\path\exmap.exe -alt`.
+4. Save the shortcut.

+From now on, you should double-click on this shortcut instead to run the maphack.
+If you still have trouble after completing these steps, try right clicking and selecting *Run as administrator*.

 #### Screenshots